Developing Avoyd, an abstract six degrees of freedom First Person Shooter voxel game.

-This page lists all the posts we've published since we first worked on Avoyd in 1999, up to the present day.
+This page lists all the game development blog posts we've published since we first worked on Avoyd in 1999, up to the present day.

 We've just stealth launched the Avoyd Editor Prototype for download, along with a purchase button for Avoyd.